 As we age and our coloring softens, making the contrast of black against our hair and skin seem harsh.
 That may be true, but I am not ready to give up some of the beautiful black pieces I’ve collected.
-All this week, I will be sharing the ways I make my favorite black items work for me.
+All this week, I will be sharing how I make my favorite black items work for me.

-Bring the ends of the scarf near each other, but not at the same level, to avoid creating a horizontal line.
+Bring the scarf’s ends near each other, but not at the same level, to avoid creating a horizontal line.
 I used magnets to keep this lightweight scarf in place.
 I only use the EP310 15mm dia x 2 mmA magnets here.
 They have the smoothest finish and the strongest hold.
 Place one magnet under the lapel and the other under one of the folds of the scarf.

 Photos by Mr. Mickey at the First Methodist Church in Johnson City, TN.

 A great tip using disc magnets for keeping a scarf from moving out of place.
 I had been using double stick tape.
 Will be much easier to remove a magnet than the little strips of tape.
 I have a few very soft scarves and they tend to slip, magnets to the rescue!
 And I am so glad you have not given up on black.
 Looking forward to all the tips wearing black.

 Is it EP 310 15 mm x 2 mm or EP 107 15 mm x 3 mm?